jweisbaum/weather-and-gis-docker/README.md

 Problem: I've georeferenced an ASCAT image but the white background is annoying.
 Is there a way to erase it?
 Solution: Yes!
 Use ImageMagick to erase the white background, leaving only wind barbs and text behind!
 `$ convert  ascat.jpg -transparent white ascat_transparent.jpg`

+# Where to go for more:
+- https://docker-curriculum.com/ Has a good get started guide for Docker.
+- Consult the documentation for the various tools on the image.